waku-org/specs/standards/application/waku-api.md

 ## The Validation API

-[RLN Relay]() is currently the primary message validation mechanism in place.
+[WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md) is currently the primary message validation mechanism in place.

 Work is scheduled to specify a validate API to enable plug-in validation.
-As part of this API, it will be expected that an validation object can be passed, that would contain all validation parameters including RLN.
+As part of this API, it will be expected that a validation object can be passed, that would contain all validation parameters including RLN.

-In the time being, we
+In the time being, parameters specific to RLN are accepted for the message validation.
+RLN can also be disabled.

 ## Security/Privacy Considerations